yerf123/course-RH/book/duckietown-robotics-development/04_advanced/03_logs/00_logs.md

 ## Rosbag {#rosbag}

 A bag is a file format in ROS for storing ROS message data.
-Bags, so named because of their .bag extension, have an important role in ROS.
+Named this way because of their .bag extension, they have an important role in ROS.
 Bags are typically created by a tool like `rosbag`, which subscribe to one or more ROS topics, and store the serialized message data in a file as it is received.
 These bag files can also be played back in ROS to the same topics they were recorded from, or even remapped to new topics.
+This can be very useful to accuratly measure the improvement of a certain algorithm: record some data, and play it to your successive iterations of the algorithm.
+Of course, be careful not to overfit your algorithm to this specific batch of data.

 Please go through [this](http://wiki.ros.org/rosbag/Commandline) link for more information.